Property

 What is the best type of property for buy to let?

-As we’ve already talked about above, there’s no one size fits all solution here.
+There’s no one size fits all solution here.
 Different types of properties, bought in different areas, at different times, can have very different returns, and have very different landlord requirements.

 On the other side of the coin, a luxury apartment in the centre of London might not have anywhere near as good rental yield, but at the same time, will more than likely require minimal input from your side and do better in terms of capital gains.